J. Clark Grew II

-Joseph Clark Grew II (born December 20, 1939) is an American prelate of the Episcopal Church, who served as Bishop of Ohio from 1994 to 2004.
+Joseph Clark Grew II (December 20, 1939 - December 22, 2025) was an American prelate of the Episcopal Church, who served as Bishop of Ohio from 1994 to 2004.

 Early life, education, and naval career

 Grew was born on December 20, 1939, in New York City, the son of Henry Sturgis Grew, Jr. and Selina Richards Wood.
 Grew was the great nephew of Joseph Grew, who was an American career diplomat and Foreign Service officer, notably serving as the United States Ambassador to Japan at the time of the Attack on Pearl Harbor.
 He was educated at St Mark's School in Southborough, Massachusetts and graduated in 1958.
 He then enrolled in Harvard College, and earned a Bachelor of Arts in 1962.
 After college, he served in the United States Navy from 1962 to 1967.
 He also commanded the USS Constitution from June 28, 1965, till April 28, 1967.
 He became a lieutenant.